Rivermead Golf Club

 Rivermead Golf Club is a private, 18 hole golf club in Aylmer, Quebec (now part of Gatineau).
 It is located 10 minutes from downtown Gatineau/Ottawa and is one of the oldest clubs in the National Capital Region.
 In 2010, the club celebrated its centennial anniversary.

 History

 Rivermead Golf Club was established in 1910 and opened in 1911 as a nine-hole course, under the direction of architect Charles Murray.
 The course was expanded to 18 holes in 1915 following the purchase of additional land in 1912.
-George Cumming, a well-known name in course design, directed the expansion.
+George Cumming directed the expansion.

 Throughout its first 100 years, Rivermead Golf Club has hosted many national, provincial and local championship events, including: